Latin American teacher with a group of young students at an animal farm feeding the goats – lifestyle concepts

 - Able to articulate to audiences linkages between One-Health concepts and challenging technical problems related to the environment

-The Auburn One-Health certificate program utilizes expertise from the School of Forestry and Wildlife Sciences, the College of Veterinary Medicine, the College of Agriculture, and the School of Public Health at the University of Alabama at Birmingham.
+The Auburn One-Health certificate program utilizes expertise from the School of Forestry and Wildlife Sciences, the College of Veterinary Medicine and the School of Public Health at the University of Alabama at Birmingham.

 To participate in the One-Health certificate program, students must apply to Auburn University, (http://graduate.auburn.edu/).
-Graduate Record Examination (GRE) scores are not required, and there is no minimum GPA prerequisite.
+Graduate Record Examination (GRE) scores are not required.

 Students enrolled in our program may elect to apply to the UAB School of Public Health as a non-degree student at a fee of $40, a status which will allow them to take HCOP 601Q Health Economics (link to syllabus).
 The UAB credit can be transferred to Auburn University where the credit will count toward completion of the certificate.